-Vitamin D can help infection-prone patients avoid respiratory tract infectionDecember 13th, 2012 in Health /
+Vitamin D can help infection-prone patients avoid respiratory tract infectionDecember 13, 2012 in Medicine & Health / Health

 Treating infection-prone patients over a 12-month period with high doses of vitamin D reduces their risk of developing respiratory tract infection – and consequently their antibiotic requirement.
 This according to a new study by researchers at Karolinska Institutet and Karolinska University Hospital published in the online scientific journal BMJ Open.